 This increase in intestinal distension brought about by high FODMAPs foods is thought to be a contributing factor in various IBS symptoms:

 - Abdominal pain

 - Motility dysfunction that leads to diarrhea and constipation

 The FODMAP theory suggests that limiting the amount of high FODMAP foods should result in a decrease in these unpleasant digestive systems.
-FODMAP researchers are consistently finding that a low FODMAP diet is effective in reducing symptoms in approximately three quarters of IBS patients.
+FODMAP researchers are consistently finding that the low-FODMAP diet is effective in reducing symptoms in approximately three quarters of IBS patients.
 Ongoing research is being conducted as to the accuracy of the components of this theory and the effectiveness of a low FODMAP diet in reducing digestive distress.